Krushna-Nanda/University_exam/CN/LQ.md

 ### **2. Sliding Window Mechanism**

+### **TCP Sliding Window**
+**Definition**:
-- **Definition**: A flow control mechanism where the sender transmits multiple packets before receiving an acknowledgment, improving efficiency.
+The sliding window mechanism in TCP is a flow control technique that manages the amount of data a sender can transmit before receiving an acknowledgment from the receiver.

+**How It Works**:
+- **Window Size**: The sender can send multiple packets (up to the window size) without waiting for an acknowledgment.
-- **Dynamic Window Size**: Adjusts based on network and receiver conditions.
+- **Dynamic Adjustment**: The window size is dynamically adjusted based on the receiver’s advertised capacity (receiver window) and network conditions.
-- **Operation**:
-  - **Sender’s Perspective**: Sends data within the window; waits for ACK to slide the window forward.
-  - **Receiver’s Perspective**: Advertises available buffer size to control sender’s transmission.
+- **Acknowledgments**: The receiver sends cumulative acknowledgments indicating the highest byte received in sequence.
+- **Efficiency**: This mechanism ensures efficient use of network resources and prevents the sender from overwhelming the receiver.

+**Advantages**:
+- Allows continuous data transmission for better performance.
+- Minimizes idle time between transmissions.

 - **Advantage**: Maximizes throughput by maintaining a continuous data flow.

 ---